Documentation (In progress)

 3. Quick Start

-This section requires the installation and registration process (section 2 and 4.1.1.) to be successfully finished.
+This section requires the installation and registration process to be successfully finished.
+Please make sure "Voukoder Pro" has been successfully installed and is working properly.

 3.1.
 Open the Designer

 "Voukoder Pro" follows a different approach than "Voukoder".
-It requires you to configure one or more so called "Scenes".
+Instead of filling out some dropdown boxes it requires you to configure one or more so called "scenes".
 A "Scene" represents the workflow from input of raw frames to the output of "Voukoder Pro" (i.e. a file or a network task).
+Scenes can now be much more complex (i.e. filter chains or multiple node output links) which can be still supported using the graph design.

 3.2.
 Create a scene

-If no "Untitled" scene has been created yet after opening the Designer app you can create that simple scene by clicking in the menu bar "Scene" > "New" > "Simple".
+If no "Untitled" scene has been created yet after opening the Designer app you can create the "simple scene" by clicking in the menu bar "Scene" > "New" > "Simple".
 Here you can see the most simple workflow.

 3.3.
 Configure and save the scene